klmnden/azure-docs.tr-tr/includes/active-directory-develop-guidedsetup-aspnetwebapp-setup.md

                     ResponseType = OpenIdConnectResponseType.IdToken,
                     // ValidateIssuer set to false to allow personal and work accounts from any organization to sign in to your application
                     // To only allow users from a single organizations, set ValidateIssuer to true and 'tenant' setting in web.config to the tenant name
                     // To allow users from only a list of specific organizations, set ValidateIssuer to true and use ValidIssuers parameter
                     TokenValidationParameters = new TokenValidationParameters()
                     {
-                        ValidateIssuer = false
+                        ValidateIssuer = false // This is a simplification },
-                    },
                     // OpenIdConnectAuthenticationNotifications configures OWIN to send notification of failed authentications to OnAuthenticationFailed method
                     Notifications = new OpenIdConnectAuthenticationNotifications